Weeks after near-collapse, Home Capital plants seeds of recovery

-TORONTO After its near-collapse seven weeks ago, Canadian lender Home Capital Group Inc (HCG.TO) is taking steps toward recovery by agreeing to settle a regulatory investigation and lining up new funding.
+TORONTO (Reuters) - After its near-collapse seven weeks ago, Canadian lender Home Capital Group Inc (HCG.TO) is taking steps toward recovery by agreeing to settle a regulatory investigation and lining up new funding.

 The company plays an important role in Canada's mortgage market, lending to borrowers who cannot get loans from the country's biggest banks, such as self-employed workers and new immigrants.